ulrichr7/Student-Performance-Prediction/README.md

 **How to Run:**

-Install dependencies
+-Install dependencies

-pip install -r requirements.txt
+-pip install -r requirements.txt

 Open the notebook

 jupyter notebook

 Run all cells sequentially.